Financial Aid/Scholarship

 For more information about the financial aid programs available, review the Financial Aid Bulletin or visit your College Financial Aid Office.

-California College promise grant - CCPG
+CALIFORNIA College promise grant - CCPG

 The California state funded California College Promise Grant (CCPG) provides funds to help low income students pay the enrollment fee.
 Students may apply for the CCPG in one of two ways: